French physician, J M Charcot, first identified Motor Neurone Disease (MND) in 1874. Despite intensive research, the cause remains unknown.

 There are currently more than 450 living with MND in Ireland and registered with the Irish Motor Neurone Disease Association.

 The frequency of MND is relatively consistent within populations of European extraction.
 Around one person in thirty thousand develops MND each year.
 In Ireland, this amounts to around 150 new diagnosis every year.

-- The term MND describes a group of related diseases affecting the nerves in the brain and spinal cord that tell your muscles what to do.
-These nerves are known as motor nerves or motor neurones; the words nerves and neurones mean the same thing.
+The term MND describes a group of related diseases affecting the nerves in the brain and spinal cord that tell your muscles what to do.
+These nerves are known as motor nerves or motor neurones; the words nerves, and neurones mean the same thing.
 As the nerves become damaged, the muscles they control weaken and waste.
 The muscles first affected tend to be those in the hands, feet or mouth and throat, depending on which type of the disease it is.
-It does not generally affect the senses so sight, smell, touch and hearing tend to remain intact, as do the sphincter muscles that control the bladder and bowel.
-Other areas that are not usually affected are sexual function and intellect.
-It is not contagious.
+It does not generally affect the senses, so sight, smell, touch and hearing tend to remain intact, as do the sphincter muscles that control the bladder and bowel.
 MND is a progressive, life limiting disease and the rate of progression varies greatly from one person to another.

-Usually it is not difficult for a Neurologist to diagnose MND on the basis of the history and signs.
+Usually a Neurologist will diagnose MND on the basis of the history and signs.
 Early signs may cause some initial difficulty.
 There is no specific laboratory test.
 Sometimes special tests, possibly including a brain and spine MRI, are necessary to exclude other diseases.
 Usually, electrical tests on muscles and nerves are performed and a lumbar puncture and muscle biopsy may be done.